the agile way

 Connection

 Agile organizations don’t come from a manifesto, framework, or mindset.
-These all have utility but alone, per Kafka, the revolution evaporates leaving behind just another bureaucracy.
+Those all have utility but alone, per Kafka, “the revolution evaporates leaving behind only the slime of another bureaucracy”.
 Agile organizations emerge by xiang: connecting people by mutual benefit.

 Mutual benefit is like drawing a bow: